iamaldren/data-migration/README.md

 # DATA MIGRATION

-This is a sample program that will migrate records from Redis, which is in JSON format, to MySQL which is using a typical table for Relational Databse.
+This is a sample program that will migrate records from Redis, which is in JSON format, to a typical table for Relational Databse.

 ## Work In Progress